JeanMarcFlamand/MPC-MassPropertiesCalculator/README.md

   ## Roadmap:
   Here are the things I would like to accomplish:
  *  **Phase 1 - Minimum**
   - [x] 1.
-Read data from a file.
-CSV
+Read data from a .csv file.
-     - [ ] 1.1 Display Data in Console
+     - [ ] 1.1 Display Data in Console.
   2. Make the calculations taking into account the missing information.

  * **Phase 2 - Nice to Have**